romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial3-en.md

 Today flexbox is implemented in
 [many different browsers](http://caniuse.com/#search=flexbox).
-Therefore we will not present some other display values that have become unnecessary (`display:inline-block`,`display:table`) or even alignment techniques based on `float` which have technically always been crappy.
+Therefore we will not present some other display values that have become unnecessary (`display:inline-block`, `display:table`) or even alignment techniques based on `float` which have always been technically crappy.

 ## Global layout

 ### Header part

 <div class="exercise-en" >
- 1. Place the quote and the navigation menu on the same line (the quote will be on the left and the menu to the right), using your favorite display value.
+ 1. Place the quote and the navigation menu on the same row (the quote will be on the left and the menu to the right), using your favorite display value.
  1. Replace the menu to the bottom of the `<header>` tag (yes, still using `flex`).